oaksprout/rune-on-aave/README.md

 ### Explain positioning of token in the AAVE ecosystem.
 Why would it be a good borrow or collateral asset?

-I believe RUNE is a unique asset in that it is both a desirable collateral **and** borrow asset.
-This is due to 2 main elements of its unique design:
+RUNE is a unique asset in that it is both a desirable collateral **and** borrow asset.
+This is due to 2 main elements of its novel design:

 1. strong value accrual design and deterministic price floor – desirable collateral asset
-2. its price is tied to the deepest liquidity assets in crypto, and therefore market neutral – desirable borrow asset
+2. RUNE price is tied to the deepest liquidity assets in crypto, and therefore market neutral – desirable borrow asset

-RUNE is a desirable collateral asset due to its unique economic design.
+#### Desirable Collateral Asset

 THORChain provides competitive long-term yield for large cap assets, and efficiently converts that liquidity into RUNE market cap through a unique economic design.
 All this amounts to an asset with extremely high upside potential.

 Additionally, THORChain's economic model requires that $3 of RUNE is staked for every $1 of pooled asset, e.g. BTC.
-This means that with time, a deterministic price floor will emerge, i.e. collateral providers will always have a solid price floor to plan from.
+This means that with time, a deterministic price floor will emerge, i.e. collateral providers will always have a solid price floor to plan around.

+#### Desirable Borrow Asset

 RUNE is a desirable borrow asset because of its wide and deep market exposure.
 Given that RUNE is the settlement asset of the network, its price volatility is